coro121/documentation-samples/operating-systems-admin.md

 ### Network management

-Networking is a vital part of the RHEL 7.7 OS and can be configured many ways.
+Networking is a vital part of the RHEL 7.7 OS and can be configured in many ways.
 The most common administrative tasks are described below.

 #### Viewing IP address information

-1. To view current network configuration, for all interfaces, use the following command:
+1. To view the current network configuration, for all interfaces, use the following command:

 ```python
 [user@host ~]# ip addr
 ```

-2. To find information regarding a specific interface, type the interface name after the command, example:
+2. To find information regarding a specific interface, type the interface name after the command, for example:

 ```python
 [user@host ~]# ip addr eth0